THE BOILER invites you to turn up the heat.

 We’ll gauge the pressure.

 We nominate writers for Best of the Net, The Pushcart Prize, and other awards.
-Poems published in The Boiler have been featured in Best of the Net, HTML Giant, Coldfront Magazine, Verse Daily, and elsewhere.
+Poems published in THE BOILER have been featured in Bettering American Poetry, Best of the Net, HTML Giant, Coldfront Magazine, Verse Daily, and elsewhere.

 “The Boiler is filled with solid writing that breaks the boundaries of traditional writing and that surprises by heading toward cliché and then rocketing away from it.”